 Only the Troy University campuses in Alabama and the teaching site in Atlanta, Georgia, are approved to host students on a nonimmigrant student visa.
-Students may refer to the web site http://trojan.troy.edu/ graduateschool/ for information on program availability at a specific Troy University campus.
+Students may refer to the web site for information on program availability at a specific Troy University campus.